minhtran241/mojo-playground/README.md

 ### Functional Programming

-Mojo's support for functional programming enables developers to write concise, expressive code that emphasizes immutability and pure functions.
-This paradigm is well-suited for tasks that involve transformations on data structures and parallel processing.
-However, due to the unmaturity of the functional programming paradigm in Mojo, the language does not yet support higher-order functions, currying, or monads.
-Nevertheless, developers can still leverage functional programming principles to write elegant and efficient code.
-For example, Mojo provides `map` functions that allows developers to maps a function over a range from 0 to size:
+Mojo's functional programming support enables developers to write concise, expressive code focused on immutability and pure functions.
+While Mojo's functional programming capabilities are still evolving and lack features like higher-order functions, currying, or monads, developers can still apply functional programming principles effectively.
+For example, Mojo provides map functions, allowing developers to apply a function over a range from 0 to a specified size.

 ```mojo
 from algorithm import map